DCRM(MSS) is available online as a free PDF.

 In 2004, the Society of American Archivists adopted as its cataloging standard Describing Archives: A Content Standard (DACS), which focuses primarily on describing collections.
 As DACS was implemented in the archival community, a need was felt for a standard that would provide more guidance on the cataloging of individual manuscripts.
 After some discussion, the Society of American Archivists asked the RBMS Bibliographic Standards Committee to take on the project of developing such a standard, recognizing that the item-level description of manuscripts would benefit from a standard that bridges the ISBD (International Standard Bibliographic Description) framework of DCRM and the ISAD(G) (General International Standard Archival Description) framework of DACS.
 Accordingly, the Bibliographic Standards Committee formed an editorial team and charged it to develop the new standard as one of the DCRM suite of manuals.
 The team is using the text of DCRM(B) as its point of departure, but is drawing on DACS, Descriptive Cataloging of Ancient, Medieval, Renaissance, and Early Modern Manuscripts (AMREMM), Archives, Personal Papers and Manuscripts (APPM), and other manuals to help ensure full coverage of the issues raised by individual manuscripts in their various forms.

-While DACS focuses mainly on manuscript collections, DCRM(MSS) will provide guidance for the cataloging of individual manuscripts, picking up where AMREMM leaves off at 1600.
+While DACS focuses mainly on manuscript collections, DCRM(MSS) provides guidance for the cataloging of individual manuscripts, picking up roughly where AMREMM leaves off in the early modern period.

 - RBMS Bibliographic Standards Committee charge to form the Manuscripts Working Group: MssWG-charge-200708.pdf

-DCRM(MSS) will cover individual manuscripts on paper, on microfilm, or in the form of digital surrogates.
-It will not cover manuscript music, manuscript maps, or graphics, all of which are covered by other DCRM manuals currently envisioned or in development.
+DCRM(MSS) covers individual manuscripts on paper, on microfilm, or in the form of digital surrogates.
+It does not cover manuscript music, manuscript maps, or graphics, all of which are covered by other DCRM manuals.

-- Alison E. Bridger, Cataloging Archivist, Wisconsin Historical Society
+- Alison E. Bridger, Archivist of Bibliographic Information Systems, Wisconsin Historical Society

 - Diane Ducharme (SAA liaison), Archivist, Beinecke Rare Book & Manuscript Library, Yale University